 GriefShare is a Biblically-based program for people who are grieving the death of someone close.
 It's a journey of faith, hope and healing.
 Each year our church holds a 13-week GriefShare class that begins on the first Sunday of each New Year.
 It's open to anyone and is led by a caring individual who will walk alongside you through one of life's most difficult experiences.
 You don't have to go through the grieving process alone.

 Be sure to see our 2017 GriefShare brochure for a list of local programs in addition to the GriefShare sessions at Saxe Gotha.
 You can also visit GriefShare.com for more information.

-Our 13-week GriefShare class for 2017 begins on January 8th and will last through April 2nd.
+Our 13-week GriefShare class for 2017 begins in January and will last through April.
+Specific dates to be announced.
 We will meet every Sunday from 2-4 PM in the Fellowship Hall (Welcome Center).
 Anyone is welcome - members and non-members of Saxe Gotha.
-To register for the GriefShare program, please contact Melissa Peel (803.359.7770). *Please note that there is a $15 charge for your own personal workbook that will be used in class.
+To register for the GriefShare program, please contact the church office at (803.359.7770). *Please note that there is a $15 charge for your own personal workbook that will be used in class.
 To get involved as Griefshare volunteer, please contact Marti Evans (803.730.9536).